Hillsborough Area Regional Transit: Fares

+Facilities

-Bus Terminals/Transit Centers
+Transit Centers

 Like many transit agencies, HART has operated its bus system similar to a hub and spoke model.
 However, with system redesigns taking place in 2005 and 2017, the reliance on traditional hubs has lessened in favor of a grid-based system where transfers are done at key intersections and corridors.

-The main hub for HART is the Marion Transit Center in Downtown Tampa, serving 16 local and express routes (including PSTA's 100X and 300X) from 17 Bus Platforms (Platform A-N surrounding the station and the East, North and West Platforms), and also serves as stops for Megabus (Route M85) and RedCoach.
+The main hub for HART is the Marion Transit Center in Downtown Tampa, serving 16 local and express routes (including PSTA's 100X and 300X) from 17 Bus Platforms (Platform A-N surrounding the station and the East, North and West Platforms), and also serves as stops for FlixBus and Greyhound.
 The center was constructed in 2001, replacing the obsolete Northern Terminal, which sat underneath the I-275 viaduct.
-The Marion Transit Center includes a customer service center, office space, bus driver lounge, restrooms, bus shelters, and an array of public art displays and flanks the northern end of the Marion Street Transitway, which was constructed in 1989 as a "fare free" zone (though the designation was eliminated in 2008).
-Was under construction where the station is being resurfaced since November 4th, 2019 and completed construction on June 1st, 2020.
+The Marion Transit Center is located at the northern end of the Marion Street Transitway and includes a customer service center, office space, bus driver lounge, restrooms, bus shelters, and an array of public art displays.
+Was under construction where the station is being resurfaced since November 4, 2019 and completed construction on June 1, 2020.
 Serving Routes 1, 5, 6, 7, 8, 9, 12, 19, 30, 20X, 60LX, 275LX, 360LX, PSTA Routes 100X and 300X, and the MetroRapid North-South Line.
-HARTPlus also serves the station since June 8th.
+HARTPlus also serves the station since June 8.